dpohanlon/valinor/source/tutorial.rst

 Tutorial
 =============

-This is the tutorial.
-Gotta go a bit slower!
+This will, one day, be a tutorial.